 Helen Haskell – Original Founder of CAPS

-Helen Haskell is president of Consumers Advancing Patient Safety and founder of the nonprofit patient safety organization Mothers Against Medical Error.
-Since the medical error death of her young son Lewis in 2000, Helen has worked to improve healthcare safety and quality in a wide range of areas, including patient empowerment, medical education, patient-activated rapid response, infection prevention, and medical error disclosure, among others.
-In her home state of South Carolina, she led the passage of the Lewis Blackman Patient Safety Act, which required, for the first time, that healthcare providers be clearly identified and that patients be provided with an emergency response system in hospitals.
-She was also closely involved in the passage and implementation of the South Carolina Hospital Infection Disclosure Act and served for man y years on its advisory committee.
-In 2007 a state-sponsored Chair of Clinical Effectiveness and Patient Safety was endowed in the name of her son Lewis and in 2008 the South Carolina Patient Safety Symposium instituted the Lewis Blackman Patient Safety Champion Awards, a highlight of the annual conference.
+Helen Haskell is president of the nonprofit patient organizations Consumers Advancing Patient Safety and Mothers Against Medical Error.
+Since the medical error death of her young son Lewis in 2000, Helen has worked to bring the patient voice to healthcare safety and quality improvement.
+Her activities have spanned the range of patient safety and quality, including, among other topics, infection control, diagnosis, medical error, medical education, healthcare working conditions, and healthcare learning systems.
+In her home state of South Carolina, she was the architect of the Lewis Blackman Patient Safety Act, which required, for the first time, that healthcare providers be clearly identified and that patients be provided with an emergency response system in hospitals.
+She was closely involved in the passage and implementation of the South Carolina Hospital Infection Disclosure Act and served for many years on its advisory committee.
+In 2007 a state-sponsored Chair of Clinical Effectiveness and Patient Safety was endowed in the name of her son Lewis at the Medical University of South Carolina.
+The annual Lewis Blackman Patient Safety Champion Award, a central event of the 2008-2018 South Carolina Patient Safety Symposium, is now housed at the Patient Safety Movement Foundation.

-Tracy Granzyk is a writer, filmmaker and healthcare content developer working to increase awareness around an inclusive culture of medicine, which includes patient and provider safety and patient engagement throughout the healthcare continuum.
-She creates innovative healthcare related stories for web, print and film, incorporating knowledge and experience gained from a successful career across a wide range of healthcare entities, including health system administration, the biotech industry and medical research.
-The result of having worn multiple healthcare hats is a wide and inclusive perspective on what makes healthcare tick and the stories that still need to be told.
+Tracy Granzyk is a healthcare strategist, connector and change agent who left a successful sales and marketing career in the biotech industry to protect patients and healthcare professionals by using her writing, storytelling, and content development skills to increase awareness of the need for a more inclusive culture of medicine, which includes healthcare safety and patient engagement throughout the healthcare continuum.
+She creates innovative stories for web, print and film, incorporating knowledge and experience gained from a successful career across a wide range of healthcare entities, including health system administration, the biotech industry and medical research.
+Having worn multiple healthcare hats, Tracy has a wide perspective on what makes healthcare tick and the stories that still need to be told.

-Tracy is currently serving as Founder and Director, Center for Healthcare Narrative at the MedStar Institute for Quality and Safety.
-She is Editor-in-Chief of Please See Me, an online, health narratives literary magazine that welcomes the health-related story of patients, families and healthcare professionals.
-She is also adjunct faculty at the Georgetown University and full-time faculty at the Academy for Emerging Leaders in Patient Safety: The Telluride Experience where her focus is to teach healthcare stakeholders, patients and families the value and the ‘how to’ of elevating and honoring the stories of patients and healthcare professionals.
-In 2010, Tracy created a social media presence for AELPS: TTE via the Telluride Blog, Twitter and Instagram for attendees, colleagues and alumni of The Telluride Experience, giving all a place and a platform from which to share their stories; an effort that has globally expanded the reach of the curriculum and knowledge shared, culminating in the multi-authored nonfiction work, Shattering the Wall of Silence.
+Tracy currently serves as the founding Director, Center for Healthcare Narrative at the MedStar Institute for Quality and Safety, and is founding Editor-in-Chief of Please See Me, an online, literary magazine that elevates the health-related story of vulnerable populations and those who care for them.
+She is also on faculty at the Academy for Emerging Leaders in Patient Safety (AELPS): The Telluride Experience where she teaches healthcare stakeholders, patients and families the value and the ‘how to’ of elevating and honoring their stories.
+In 2010, Tracy created a social media presence for AELPS via the Telluride Blog, Twitter and Instagram for attendees, colleagues and alumni, giving all a place and a platform from which to share their stories, culminating in the multi-authored nonfiction work, Shattering the Wall of Silence.
+She has written, directed and produced award-winning healthcare films and published numerous articles on these topics.
+In addition to leading the Center for Healthcare Narratives, she earned her MFA in Creative Writing at the University of California-Riverside Palm Desert Low Residency program in 2018, and is represented by Dara Hyde at the Hill Nadell Literary Agency.
+She is currently at work on several long-form creative nonfiction projects.

 Tim McDonald, MD JD Is President, Center for Open and Honest Communication at the MedStar Institute for Quality & Safety.
 Dr. McDonald is a pediatric anesthesiologist, and also holds a degree in law.
 He is an internationally recognized expert on patient safety, communication and the delivery of high-quality patient care who served as the lead architect for the CANDOR (Communication and Optimal Resolution) toolkit.
 In addition to his role at MIQS, he is the principle of Transparent Health Consulting, LLC, through which he offers CANDOR Training Services.